 - There should be extra space around slides and swings.

-- Sandboxes should be located off to the side of the playground and have a minimum sand depth of two centimetres.
+- Sandboxes should be located off to the side of the playground and have a minimum sand depth of 20 millimeters .

-You can find CSA-approved playground equipment at PlayPower Canada, including:
+You can find CSA compliant playground equipment at PlayPower Canada, including:

 - Activity panels

 Children, parents and teachers all benefit from outdoor playtime in the sun and fresh air.
-Everyone is happier after time spent at the playground, especially if the playground is safe.
+Everyone is happier after time spent at a well-maintained playground that was designed with safety in mind.
 PlayPower Canada makes playground safety simple, so you can spend less time worrying about following regulations and more time enjoying the sight of little faces lighting up.

 Concerned about your budget?
 We are here to help provide solutions for all of our customers.
 We’ll help you find a playground that suits your budget, space and playground dreams.
 If we don’t have what you need, we offer custom design solutions so that your ideal playground is within your reach.

-Whether you are looking for safe playground equipment for schools, the community or home, look no further than PlayPower Canada — a name you can trust and people who care.
-Contact us to learn more or request a quote on playground equipment today.
+Whether you are looking for safe playground equipment for schools, the community or place of worship, look no further than PlayPower Canada — a name you can trust and people who care.
+Contact us to learn more or request a quote on playground equipment today